Annette Hasbrook: Awards and honors

 Annette Hasbrook won in 2005 a NASA Outstanding Leadership Medal for her abilities in developing the programs that NASA provided to her.
 During her years of being in NASA, she won the Exceptional Service Medal for her advancing progress in missions, and her way of solving them.
-Last but not least she won a Silver Snoopy for her outstanding way of fixing problems just like in the MDF mission she commanded.
+She won a Silver Snoopy for her outstanding way of fixing problems just like in the MDF mission she commanded.